Berlin Blockade: Marshall Plan and Soviet reaction

-Soviet propaganda warned against America; for example, a poster from 1947 shows a Soviet soldier holding a history of the Great Patriot War book, warning Uncle Sam to "stop messing around".
+Soviet propaganda warned against America; for example, a poster from 1947 shows a Soviet soldier holding a history of the Great Patriotic War book, warning Uncle Sam to "stop messing around".
 An article by Yuliana Semyonova in Pravda on 12 June 1947 said that America's geopolitical strategy was fascist.
 The Soviet Writers Union held a meeting that June and condemned writers who "kowtowed to the West".
-On July 31, 1947, the Central Committee directs the newspaper Literaturnaya Gazeta to criticise and target American way of life.
+On July 31, 1947, the Central Committee directed the newspaper Literaturnaya Gazeta to criticise and target American way of life.

 Immediate causes (early 1948)

 London Six-Power Conference (1948)

 Trilateral talks were held in London, between the UK, US, France and the Benelux nations, met twice in London (London 6-Power Conference) in the first half of 1948 to discuss the future of Germany, going ahead despite Soviet threats to ignore any resulting decisions.
 This resulted in the London Programme, aimed at creating economic revival and political re-structuring of the Western German zones.
 In response to the announcement of the first of these meetings, in late January 1948, the Soviets began stopping British and American trains to Berlin to check passenger identities.
 As outlined in an announcement on 7 March 1948, all of the governments present approved the extension of the Marshall Plan to Germany, finalised the economic merger of the western occupation zones in Germany and agreed upon the establishment of a federal system of government for them.

-After a 9 March meeting between Stalin and his military advisers, a secret memorandum was sent to Molotov on 12 March 1948, outlining a plan to force the policy of the western allies into line with the wishes of the Soviet government by "regulating" access to Berlin.
+After a 9 March meeting between Stalin and his military advisers, a secret memorandum was sent to Molotov on 12 March 1948, outlining a plan to force the policy of the Western Allies into line with the wishes of the Soviet government by "regulating" access to Berlin.
 The Allied Control Council (ACC) met for the last time on 20 March 1948, when Vasily Sokolovsky demanded to know the outcome of the London Conference and, on being told by negotiators that they had not yet heard the final results from their governments, he said, "I see no sense in continuing this meeting, and I declare it adjourned."